sebakerckhof/meteor-job-collection/README.md

 The package exposes a global object `JobCollection` on both client and server.

-To run tests (using Meteor `meteortesting:mocha`) run from within the `job-collection` subdirectory:
+To run tests (using Meteor `meteortesting:mocha`) run from within the `packages/job-collection` subdirectory:

     meteor test-packages ./ --driver-package meteortesting:mocha